Crafterdark/Desert-Temple-Loot-Simulation/README.md

 Current Limitation(s):

-- If Mineshaft (1) and/or Village (2) and/or Stronghold (3) pieces will collide with the Desert Temple chunk, then the loot will be different due to extra RNG calls and the prediction fails.
+- If Mineshaft (1) and/or Village (2) and/or Stronghold (3) pieces will collide with the Desert Temple chunk, then the loot will be different due to extra RNG calls and the prediction will fail.
 - The future solution to predict the loot in this edge case will be to pregenerate all Mineshafts, Villages and Strongholds.
-This will be made later.
+This might be made later.
 - This specific limitation should affect Minecraft Release 1.3 to 1.12 only.

-(There's another issue in Release 1.13 to be addressed, while Release 1.14+ should be free from inconsistencies)
+(There's another issue with loot in Release 1.13 to be addressed, while Release 1.14+ should be free from inconsistencies)

 Currently, this simulation supports the release: